 Leaders are often affected by the discomfort and pain surrounding the decisions they’ve made.
 Their choices can cause them to withdraw and focus on crafting messages to send out to the business when what is required is humility and a good conversation.
 Leaders can stay authentic, empathetic and competent in the eyes of their employees by having honest conversations with them.
 It’s better to paint a picture of likely scenarios than wait to share a perfectly mapped out plan of action.

-If your organisation is small enough, ask how employees are doing in person.
-Global or remote organisations can use technology to facilitate these conversations.
+If your organization is small enough, ask how employees are doing in person.
+Global or remote organizations can use technology to facilitate these conversations.
 Some of our clients have added custom questions to their quarterly pulse survey during periods of business change to monitor levels of understanding, and to find out whether colleagues feel supported.
 These questions allow the company to create space for dialogue and suggest ideas on how to work better together.

 Though in the short term these approaches may appear to slow the process down, they actually speed up business transformation.
 A leadership that invests the time to have good quality conversations with its workforce recognizes an essential point about the human psyche — we are more accepting of decisions we have been a part of making, even when they don’t go our way.
 In the medium term, honest conversations with employees will speed up the transformation.
 And in the long-term, that trust will be retained or even strengthened.